jaswanth3233/Villanova_IoT_2022/RPI_TUTORIAL/RPI_OS_Setup.md

                CONFIG_SERIAL_CONSOLE_ENABLE=1

 14. And save the changes and eject the sd card.
-15. I had inserted the sd card into the Rasberry Pi.
+15. I inserted the sd card into the Rasberry Pi.
 16. And after powering up the pi you will see the red led turn on and the green light will start to blink and Wait until the green light has stopped           blinking.
 It took me 6 minutes for the green light to stop blinking.
 17. The next step would be logging into the Router Admin panel and check whether pi is connected to the network or not.
 If it's connected then you will see     the IP Address of the pi.